anwanguow/PH_structural/README.md

 N.B., to help readers intuitively understand how particles and the entire system are mapped into fingerprints (PH vectors) and a single real number (Separation Index), we have specifically written demonstration codes, as detailed in the tail of this page (titled "Sample Checker").

-Any question?
-Please email to me directly.
-I am too busy these days, sorry.
+If you have any questions, please email me directly.
+I'm too busy these days, sorry.

 Figures
 -----------------